Relativizing characterizations of Anosov subgroups, I: Some coarse hyperbolic geometry

 of the orbit closures inside the visual compactifications of the Gromov models.
 Indeed, it can be read off the convergence dynamics of the action $\Ga\acts\geo Y_i$ whether a sequence $(\ga_ny_i)$ in the orbit $\Ga y_i$ converges in $\ol Y_i$ and, if yes, to which ideal point in $\geo Y_i$.
 If also the point $y_2$ has trivial stabilizer in $\Ga$, then \eqref{eq:orbcompgrmd} is a homeomorphism.

-This enables one to define a boundary at infinity and a compactification of an RH group:
+This enables one to define a boundary at infinity and a compactification of a relatively hyperbolic group:

-\begin{definition}[Ideal boundary] The {\em ideal boundary} $\geo\Ga$ of an RH group $(\Ga, {\mathcal P})$ is defined as the visual boundary $\geo Y$ of a Gromov model $Y$.
+\begin{definition}[Ideal boundary] The {\em ideal boundary} $\geo\Ga$ of a relatively hyperbolic group $(\Ga, {\mathcal P})$ is defined as the visual boundary $\geo Y$ of a Gromov model $Y$.
 The {\em compactification} of $\Ga$ is topologized at infinity by embedding it into the visual compactification $\ol Y=Y\sqcup\geo Y$ using an injective orbit map $\Ga\to Y$, after enlarging $Y$ to a faithful Gromov model. \end{definition} Both $\geo \Ga$ and $\ol{\Ga}$ do not depend on the choice of the Gromov model and the orbit inside it.
 To simplify notation, we will suppress the peripheral structure.

 \begin{rem} Bowditch also constructed in \cite{Bowditch2012} a ``canonical'' Gromov model, unique up to (equivariant) quasiisometry, with uniform {\em strict} exponential distortion of the peripheral horospheres. \end{rem}